jassuwu/search-psgtech/README.md

-For more information about the backend and scraper components of PSGoogle, please refer to the [corresponding repository](https://github.com/jassuwu/psgtechdotedu-scraping).

-# PSGoogle
+# PSGoogle: Frontend

-The face of the [psgtech.edu](https://psgtech.edu) website.
+The face of the psgoogle.
 A `Next.js` User Interface for PSGoogle Search Engine.

 ## Overview